stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 The [Local Register
 Allocator](https://github.com/stffrdhrn/gcc/blob/or1k-port/gcc/lra.c#L45-L80)
-pass replaces the reload pass which is still used by some targets.
+pass replaced the reload pass which is still used by some targets.
 OpenRISC and other modern ports use only LRA.
 The purpose of LRA/reload is to make sure each RTL instruction has real registers and a real instruction to use for output.
 If the criteria for an instruction is not met LRA/reload has some tricks to change